 In the case of siblings in the same year group, where there is only one place available in the Academy, both will be considered together as one application.
 The Academy may go above its admission number as necessary to admit all the children.

 Distances will be measured on a straight line basis from the child’s home to the address point of the school using a geographical information system (GIS).
-Each address has a unique address point established by the Ordnance Survey and the Royal Mail address files.
-This address point does not change.

 Where two applications cannot otherwise be separated, for example when two distances are equal or 2 or more children’s home addresses have the same address point (e.g. in a block of flats), random allocation will be used to decide which child should be allocated the place.